Syimyktaichabarov/Volmeter/README.md

 # Volmeter
 Main goal of this project is to show to u volt of some electrical thing

 There is will two tweezers, by them u will touch some electrical thing that u want, after they LCD will show how many volt have thing that u toucing.
 There is one thing u must to know it will show only volt from 0 to 30.
 In another way on screen will just nothing.How u can see in image under arduino was 2 resistor (R1,R2) After when will print all of thing u can just connect tweezers to wires from this 2 resistor.
+Hole in cap of cover is 2.5 mm (diameter).
 Connections between lcd display and arduino board:
 * R1 100kohm Resistor
 * R2 10kohm Resistor